hp-net/resume/_projects/01-finamodirect.md

 sub_title: Finamo
 print: false
 ---

-Back office web application that integrates with Finamo insurance store.
-Application role was to support back-office consultants with insurance orders verification and processing.
+Developed a back-office web application integrated with the Finamo insurance store.
+The application supported back-office consultants in verifying and processing insurance orders.

-Whole UI, storage, integration and business logic was created by me.
+I was fully responsible for designing and implementing the entire solution, including the UI, storage, integration, and business logic.

-Technologies & tools:
+**Technologies & Tools:**

 - Java
 - **Spring**
 - Hibernate, MySQL
-- HTML, css, js, jQuery
+- HTML, CSS, JavaScript, jQuery
 - Web Service integration